 Endurance Customer Reviews

 Endurance has relatively high ratings with regard to customer reviews.
-However, the company is currently not BBB accredited, and while it has held a B+ BBB rating in the past, it is currently marked Not Rated.
-The company has closed 217 complaints from the BBB in the last 12 months alone.
-The average rating is three stars, with just as many reviewers noting dissatisfaction as those who experienced polite representatives and fast service.
+However, the company is currently not BBB accredited, and while it has held a B+ BBB rating in the past, it is currently marked as a C. The company has closed over 421 complaints from the BBB in the last 12 months alone.
+The customer review rating is 3.4 out of 5.0 stars, with just as many reviewers noting dissatisfaction as those who experienced polite representatives and fast service.

 One reviewer on Trustpilot wrote, “Initially the process was stressful, but ultimately they resolved my vehicle's damages and fully covered the repairs for both parts and labor.
 A very kind representative even contacted me to see how my vehicle was operating post repair work.”

 In general, there seem to be recurring issues, such as difficulty contacting Endurance representatives on the weekends and long waiting periods for reimbursement, as well as consistent positives, such as committed customer service employees.

 Our Verdict On Endurance: 4.6 Stars